I have 2,689 unread emails in one of my inboxes.

 Painfully tedious, borderline scarring, and prone to inducing existential nihilism.

 It’s a lose-lose scenario.
-They’re sending emails I don’t want to read, and if I do, I don’t click anything except my back button.
+They’re sending lifecycle emails I don’t want to read, and if I do, I don’t click anything except my back button.

-If your customers are feeling the same way and your open rates show it, here’s how to flip the script and get back on a win-win track with emails they want to read.
+In this guide to Saas emails, we’ll look at how to flip the script and get back on a win-win track with emails they want to read.

 Why SaaS Email Marketing Matters More

 Email marketing (and live chat, if it’s applicable) is your primary communication channel as a SaaS company.

 You might have other channels like social media and SMS, but it’s not where your paying customer wants to meet you — especially for SaaS marketing.